cirocosta/docs-tap/scc/pre-built-image.md

 As the supply chains still aim at Knative as the runtime for the container image provided, the application must adhere to Knative standards:

+- the image WILL NOT be relocated to the internal image registry, so, any components that end up touching the image must have the necessary credentials for pulling it.

 - must listen on port 8080 on all interfaces (0.0.0.0:8080)